-How it works: Schools will send a representative on Friday mornings or early afternoons to our warehouse at 310 Railroad Avenue in Grass Valley to select what snacks they'd like and bring them back to their respective schools to distribute.
+How it works: Schools will send a representative on Friday mornings to our warehouse at 310 Railroad Avenue in Grass Valley to select what snacks to bring back to their respective schools to distribute.

 How to sign-up: A school administrator must review and sign all papers in the packet below.
 Paperwork must be either emailed to firstname.lastname@example.org, mailed to 578 Sutton Way #187, Grass Valley, CA 95945, or delivered to our warehouse at 310 Railroad Avenue.
 Paperwork must be accepted and approved by The Food Bank before schools are allowed to pick up food.

 Looking to become a partner agency with the Food Bank of Nevada County?
 Call our office (530) 272-3796 for more information and initial application.
 All agencies must reapply each year they participate.

 We are proud partners with the Nevada County Diaper Project who work to provide diapers for babies in the community.
 Many mothers struggle to afford basic needs for their babies, including clean diapers.
 A clean diaper leads not only to a happy and healthy baby, but also to a happy and healthy mother and family.